CTAN Comprehensive TeX Archive Network

 make tests ENGINE=latex

-• If, for some reason, one wanted to make the manual illustrations (usually not required), one would type make images.
+Four manual illustrations are based on included tests.
+If, for some reason, one wanted to create those illustrations (usually not required), one would type make images.

 6.2 Manual Method